App Manager

 Integration of Shizuku will increase the complexity of App Manager.

-Bloatware are the unnecessary apps supplied by the vendor or OEM and are usually system apps.
-These apps are often used to track users and collect user data which they might sell for profits.
-System apps do not need to request any permission in order to access device info, contacts and messaging data, and other usage info such as your phone usage habits and everything you store on your shared storage(s).
+Bloatware are the unnecessary pre-installed apps, usually system apps.
+Some of the apps are often used to track users and collect user data which they might sell for profits.
+Many system apps do not need to request any permission to access device info, contacts and messaging data, and other usage info, such as your phone usage habits and everything you store on your shared storage(s).

-The bloatware may also include Google apps (such as Google Play Services, Google Play Store, Gmail, Google, Messages, Dialer, Contacts), Facebook apps (the Facebook app consists of four or five apps), Facebook Messenger, Instagram, Twitter and many other apps which can also track users and/or collect user data without consent given that they all are system apps.
-You can disable a few permissions from the Android settings but be aware that Android settings hides almost every permission any security specialist would call potentially dangerous.
+The bloatware may also include Google apps, Meta apps, and Twitter/X which can also track users and/or collect user data without consent.
+You can disable a few permissions from Android settings but be aware that Android settings hides many permissions a security researcher would call potentially dangerous (e.g., internet, sensor).

-If the bloatware were user apps, you could easily uninstall them either from Android settings or AM.
-Uninstalling system apps is not possible without root permission.
-You can also uninstall system apps using ADB, but it may not work for all apps.
-AM can uninstall system apps with root or ADB (the latter with certain limitations, of course), but these methods cannot remove the system apps completely as they are located in the system partition which is a read-only partition.
+Were the bloatware user apps, they could be easily uninstalled either from Android settings or AM.
+Uninstalling system apps is not possible without privileged permission, but even then, it cannot remove the system apps completely as they are located in the system partition which is a read-only partition.
 If you have root, you can remount this partition to manually purge these apps but this will break Over the Air (OTA) updates since data in the system partition has been modified.
 There are two kind of updates, delta (small-size, consisting of only the changes between two versions) and full updates.
-You can still apply full updates, but the bloatware will be installed again, and consequently, you have to delete them all over again.
-Besides, not all vendors provide full updates.
+You may still be able to apply full updates, but the bloatware will be installed again, and consequently, you have to delete them all over again.

 Note.